Robert Latham Article

 Then, as now, many persons, and the staid old Covenanters as well as other people, wee fond of what I will for want of a better name call tombstone poetry.
 From the slab which marks the resting place of John Bell and his grandson, John Guthrie, the following is copied:

-"When you our friends are passing by
+"When you our friends are

 And this informs you where we lie